tkuwill/Awesomewm.dotfiles/README.md

 ![](/screenshot/battery.png)

-I changed the default position and font of widget.
+I changed the default position of popup and font of widget.

 ---